biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_VAR_CALLING.md

         total 23M
         -rw-rw-r-- 1 m_jan2020 m_jan2020 11M Nov 26 17:43 SAMEA2569438.chr10_1.fastq.gz
         -rw-rw-r-- 1 m_jan2020 m_jan2020 12M Nov 26 17:43 SAMEA2569438.chr10_2.fastq.gz

+* Open a file to see its contents using the `less` UNIX command:

+        # go to the following directory
+        m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/data

+        # enter the `less` command followed by the file name you want to
+        # open:
+        (base) m_jan2020@mjan2020VirtualBox:~/course/data$ less SAMEA2569438.chr10_2.fastq.gz
+        # press 'q' if you want to exit

+* Output redirection:
+In Linux output redirection means that we can redirect the STDOUT of a command to a file.
+For this, we use the `>` symbol.
+Example:

+        # go to the following directory
+        m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/data

+        # the output of 'ls' will be redirected to the file 'listing'
+        m_jan2020@mjan2020VirtualBox:~/course/data$ ls -l > listing

+        # examine the contents of 'listing'
+         m_jan2020@mjan2020VirtualBox:~/course/data$ less listing

+* Piping
+ Is a form of redirection to transfer the standard output of one command/program to another command/program for further processing.
+The different commands in the pipe are connected using the pipe character `|`.
+In this way we can combine 2 or more commands.
+Pipes are unidirectional i.e., data flows from left to right.
+ Examples:

+        # go to the following directory
+        m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/data

+        # counting the number of files in a directory
+        m_jan2020@mjan2020VirtualBox:~$ ls | wc -l

 ## Variant calling
 Variant calling is the process that identifies variants from sequence data ([see](https://www.ebi.ac.uk/training-beta/online/courses/human-genetic-variation-introduction/variant-identification-and-analysis/#:~:text=What%20is%20variant%20calling%3F,creating%20BAM%20or%20CRAM%20files.)).